mike182uk/timestring/README.md

 Timestring will parse the following keywords into time values:

+1. `ms, milli, millisecond, milliseconds` - will parse to milliseconds
-1. `s, sec, secs, second, seconds` - will parse to seconds
+2. `s, sec, secs, second, seconds` - will parse to seconds
-2. `m, min, mins, minute, minutes` - will parse to minutes
+3. `m, min, mins, minute, minutes` - will parse to minutes
-3. `h, hr, hrs, hour, hours` - will parse to hours
+4. `h, hr, hrs, hour, hours` - will parse to hours
-4. `d, day, days` - will parse to days
+5. `d, day, days` - will parse to days
-5. `w, week, weeks` - will parse to weeks
+6. `w, week, weeks` - will parse to weeks
-6. `mth, mths, month, months` - will parse to months
+7. `mth, mths, month, months` - will parse to months
-7. `y, yr, yrs, year, years` - will parse to years
+8. `y, yr, yrs, year, years` - will parse to years

 Keywords can be used interchangeably: